rmarting/gitops-monorepo-sample/argocd/README.md

 Product Monorepo will have the following project definitions:

 * `gitops-monorepo-tools` to manage the different tools related with our product
-* `gitops-monorepo` to manage the different applications of our product
+* `gitops-monorepo-apps` to manage the different applications of our product

 To create the projects definitions: